 Once you’ve tested your campaign and have found the sweet spot that seems to be working best, scale.
 Since our advertisers get the creme de la creme of network inventory and subprime rates, take advantage of the benefits to make the most of your campaigns.

-Consumers may look at digital marketing as the bright, shiny object to pay attention to, but on average, American adults are watching five hours and and four minutes of television PER DAY.
+Consumers may look at digital marketing as the bright, shiny object to pay attention to, but on average, Americans are watching 7 hours and and 50 minutes of television PER DAY.
 That’s quite a bit of network time to make a significant mark on your audience base.
 DRTV advertising has been used for decades.
 But rather than being seen as outdated, we’ve innovated the process for the modern age.

 First, you must understand the audience.
 Do the research ahead of time so you know exactly who you are targeting.
 Direct response television advertising is not a one-size-fits-all solution.
 Would you send a letter without putting an address on it?
 Sure, it may have great content.
 You may even have included money in the envelope.
 But no one will get the message, much less respond to it, unless you know your target and know how to drive them to take action.
 Be sure to seek out a trustworthy agency who understands your audience and knows how to reach them as efficiently and effectively as possible.